 Supply Chain Management is an integral part of businesses and is essential to the success of a company and its customer satisfaction.
-Business success requires a perfect design, organization, control and planning of the supply chain.
-The Supply Chain Management MBA Specialization* offers courses in
+Business success requires a perfect design, organisation, control and planning of the supply chain.
+The Supply Chain Management MBA Expertise Track offers courses in

 - Industry 4.0 and the digital Supply Chain